ministryofjustice/mojfile-s3-bucket-setup/README.md

 A single S3 bucket is created, plus 2 IAM users (one for uploading, and another for downloading).
 If you really only want either the upload or download component, edit the setup/teardown scripts as required.

+The default lifecycle policy is for all objects in the bucket to be automatically deleted 60 days after they are added to the bucket.
+This is defined in `lifecycle.json` If you do not want to apply a lifecycle policy (i.e. you want to keep objects indefinitely) then comment out the `apply_lifecycle_policy` call in `setup-bucket.sh`

 ## Pre-requisites
 * AWS command-line tool, with valid credentials in ~/.aws/credentials